mautic/developer-documentation-new/docs/rest_api/contacts.rst

 .. vale off

-Get All Contact Point Groups Scores
+Get all Contact Point Groups scores
 ***********************************

 .. vale on

-Get all Point Group scores for a specific contact.
+Get all Point Group scores for a specific Contact.

 .. vale off